karx/karx.github.io/Manifesto/shareuniverse/README.md

 ## ShareUniverse Proposition
 ShareUniverse will provide a guideline + a toolkit on conduction a Verse building program, where a group/community is selected and then conducts/participates in the program.

-The ShareUniverse toolkit will contain everything from Props, items, Apps and content needed for the program, to help conduct, facilitate and maintain the Verse.
+The ShareUniverse toolkit will contain everything from Props, items, infrastructure, Apps, Plugins and content needed for the program, to help conduct, facilitate and maintain the Verse.

 The offline interactions (and the direct engagements caused by these meetings) will be central to the system.
 Apart from these, some of the key touch points of the systems are the